redhawkIT/leetcode-profile-git-history/README.md

 ### Purpose

-A historical Github history of my LeetCode progress
+A Github history of my LeetCode progress

 ### Access